 - Cartilage pieces placed in the sides of the nose.
 This can be the cartilage removed during septoplasty (when performed at the same time as septoplasty) or additional cartilage that can be taken from one of the ear cartilages

-- Vivaer and Latera, exciting treatments relatively recently approved by the United States Food and Drug Administration.
-Dr. Kezirian and his colleagues in the USC Caruso Department of Otolaryngology – Head & Neck Surgery are among the relatively few surgeons in the world who are trained and allowed to use Vivaer and Latera.
+- VivAer and Latera are treatments approved by the United States Food and Drug Administration in the past several years.
+Dr. Kezirian was among the earliest surgeons in the Western US who were trained and allowed to use VivAer and Latera.

 Latera nasal implant